How long do eggs last after the expiration date?

 When I have eggs nearing the expiration date, I freeze them.
 Just take them out of the shell and break the yolk, scramble them a little and then freeze.
 I use a ice cube tray because one cube hole will hold one egg.
 I freeze them, then pop them out and put in a freezer bag for later.
 They are still good for baking or scrambled eggs after being frozen.

 I can't remember the name of the site, but I read that you can use eggs for a few weeks after sell by date for frying, scrambling and other direct eating, but good up to 4or 5 months for use in baking, cooking, and other things they are mixed into and cooked well.
-I'm not sure how true this is, but I always do the float test, or break into a bowl and smell it before use if its after the date. like now, I have eggs that say sell by March 22, and its now May 15th and I just made fried egg sandwiches and they were awesome, and I'm fine.
-The best way is if it smells funny or taste funny before or after you cook it, dont eat it.
+I'm not sure how true this is, but I always do the float test, or break into a bowl and smell it before use if its after the date.

 How long are eggs safe after their expiration date?